What is request for proposal (RFP)?

 RFPs are commonly used in government procurement, as well as in the private sector for large or complex projects.
 RFPs provide a clear and detailed picture of the organization’s needs and the potential suppliers can respond with their proposed solutions, costs and timelines.
 The organization can then use this information to evaluate the proposals and select a vendor that meets their requirements and budget.

-The purpose of a Request for Proposal (RFP) is to solicit proposals from potential suppliers or vendors for a specific product or service.
+The purpose of a request for proposal (RFP) is to solicit proposals from potential suppliers or vendors.
+According to HBR’s research on decision-making, a structured RFP process reduces bias and improves vendor selection.
 The main objectives of an RFP are:

 - To establish a fair and transparent process for selecting a vendor, and to ensure that the selection is based on objective criteria.